marcinwiacek/pl1/readme.md

-* often used operating systems are running many processes in background, which is not nice in terms of effectiviness (when I look in task managers and see 1-10% CPU usage even, when nothing is done, I know, that something is very wrong).
+* often used operating systems are running many processes in background, which is not nice in terms of effectiviness (when I look in task managers and see 1-10% CPU usage even, when nothing is done, I know, that something is very very wrong).
 * backward compatibility (POSIX) and some other aspects make, that IT doesn't move forward (why we don't have for example Fuchsia yet?)
 * in the past not always best solutions were winners - see for example BeOS or OS/2.